What are Lambda Layers?

 /opt folder.
 The function’s code can access libraries provided by Layers normally.

-GetLayerVersion on the verion of Layer attached to it.
+GetLayerVersion on the version of Layer attached to it.